• Home /

 Is this program the same as the Biden First-Time Homebuyer Act?

 Yes, the First-Time Homebuyer Act is known by several names, including the Biden First-Time Homebuyer Tax Credit, the Biden Homebuyer Credit, and the $15,000 Homebuyer Tax Credit.
-They’re all the same thing.
+With his presidency over, It’s unlikely that a reintroduced version of the bill will be nicknamed with “Biden”.

 Is the $15,000 Home Buyer Tax Credit available yet?